Devta (1956 film): Cast

+Themes and influences

+Along with Shirdi Ke Sai Baba and Ajooba (1991), this film shows disabled people being cured through magic or divine intervention.

 Soundtrack

 C. Ramchandra composed the soundtrack of the film, while the lyrics were penned by Rajendra Krishan.
 Singers Lata Mangeshkar, Asha Bhosle, Talat Mahmood and Manna Dey lent their voices.
 It was also one of the last collaborations of C. Ramchandra and Lata Mangeshkar, they fell out in 1958 and parted their ways.